redhat-openstack/packstack/docs/packstack.rst

 **CONFIG_RH_BETA_REPO**        : To subscribe each server with Red Hat subscription manager, to Red Hat Beta RPM's ['y', 'n']

 **CONFIG_SATELLITE_URL**       : To subscribe each server with RHN Satellite,fill Satellite's URL here.
-Note that either satellite's username/password or activtion key has to be provided/
+Note that either satellite's username/password or activation key has to be provided

 RHN Satellite config
 --------------------